Protection Paladin Tank Gear and Best in Slot — Battle for Azeroth (BfA) 8.2

 Bwonsamdi's Bargain is a strong defensive trinket during progression.
 While it puts a healing absorb on you, with the amount depending on how big the attack that would otherwise kill you is, it is easy to heal off as a Paladin.
 This is best used during progression, when you are still unfamiliar to the encounters or their damage patterns.
 Once you get accustomed to the fight, it loses a lot of value.

-Diamond-Laced Refracting Prism is a nice trinket for overall healing, however it will not make a huge impact in terms of survivability.
-Its healing will always be effective, even over periods of not actively tanking.
-It is a great throughput trinket when trying to limit overall damage intake.
+Diamond-Laced Refracting Prism is still a nice trinket for overall healing, however it will not make a huge impact in terms of survivability.
+Its healing is still very potent despite its itemlevel.

 Grong's Primal Rage is an on-use trinket, offering an incredible amount of damage during its cast.
 While you are unable to move or use abilities during its channel, you can still dodge, parry, and block abilities while channeling this trinket.
-This is likely going to be an ideal damage dealing trinket, as it scales with secondaries gained from gear and Seraphim.
+This is the best on use damage dealing trinket.

 Ramping Amplitude Gigavolt Engine increases Haste as well as Speed in an interesting way.
 Since it accelerates the rate you gain the stacks, it means you start out gaining them very slowly, until about half of its duration when you get the rest of the stacks within seconds.
 As far as trinkets with Haste goes, this is a very good one as it is on-demand and also a lot of Haste after a couple of seconds.